 Rule of Law

-In fact, there is relative dominance of the executive over parliament.
-This is due, on the one hand, to the fact that a large number of members of parliament from the ruling party also hold government functions, and, on the other hand, to the organizational discrepancy between the two powers and the resulting de facto weakness of parliament’s oversight function vis-à-vis the government.
-Despite improvements in recent years, the effectiveness of oversight, though constitutionally guaranteed and de facto operating, is considered moderate.
-Supervision is perceived as insufficiently independent, also due to relatively high party discipline.
+The executive tends to dominate Parliament.
+This is due on the one hand to the large number of governing-party members in Parliament who also hold government posts and, on the other hand, to an organizational discrepancy between the two branches that results in de facto weakness in Parliament’s oversight of the government.
+Despite recent improvements, this oversight is considered to be only moderately effective.
+Supervision is perceived as being insufficiently independent, partly due to the relatively strong party discipline.

 Separation of powers